nwthomas/code-challenges/README.md

 ## BUILT WITH

 -   Aside from a few one-off solutions, the code challenges in this repository use [Golang](https://go.dev), [JavaScript](https://www.ecma-international.org/ecma-262/6.0/), and [Python](https://www.python.org/)
--   The JavaScript tests are written with Facebook's [Jest](https://jestjs.io/en/) for unit testing, while Python uses its built-in [unittest](https://docs.python.org/3.7/library/unittest.html#assert-methods).
+-   The JavaScript tests are written with Facebook's [Jest](https://jestjs.io/en/) for unit testing, while Python uses [pytest](https://docs.pytest.org/en/stable/index.html).
 Go tests are written using the standard library [testing](https://pkg.go.dev/testing) package.

 ## GETTING STARTED